Steakhouse employee saves LI woman from choking

 A Long Beach woman has the quick thinking of a steakhouse employee to thank after he saved her from choking last weekend.

-Joyce Coletti had stopped into Jimmy Hays Steakhouse in Island Park with a friend Saturday night for a steak.
-As she chatted with her friend during the meal, she realized something was wrong.
+Joyce Coletti had stopped into Jimmy Hays Steakhouse in Island Park with a friend Saturday night and treated herself to a steak.
+As she chatted with her friend during the meal, she realized something was wrong .

 Most Popular